React Native

 • Network proxy setup might be required depending on your studio environment.

-⚙️ REL-ID SDK Installation in React Native
+⚙️ REL-ID SDK Installation Guide for React Native

 This guide provides official steps to integrate the REL-ID API SDK Node Module into a React Native project.